 Good health is not only the absence of disease but also social and mental well-being of people in a community that’s according to World Health Organization (WHO).
 It enables us to be productive in the society and hence be at a position to build a vibrant economy which uplifts the living standards of people.
 To achieve this goal, improvements of health facilities in communities, especially rural communities, should be initiated.

-Back in 2010 as a mother to my loving daughter who lives and works away in the city I travelled to see her because she had given birth to my first grandson.
+Back in 2010 as a mother to my loving daughter who lives and works away in the city I traveled to see her because she had given birth to my first grandson.
 On my second day of the visit, my daughter (who was a nutritionist) told me that she had noticed that I had lost quite a considerable amount of weight.
 I thought she was joking, but defended myself by explain to her that life in the rural where I was living was a bit harsh.

 I even told her jokingly that since my retirement, I had decided be taking low fat diets to avoid lifestyle diseases.
 Although she bought the story she advised me to go for a proper medical checkup since I was now in the city.
 The doctor who was checking me noticed some swollen lymph nodes on my left armpit and inquired the last time when I had gone for my routine mammogram.
 I told him but he seemed not convinced.
 He recommended that I needed to see a radiologist for further checkup.
 That’s when a lump was noticed on my left breast.
 The news was quiet shocking.
 I was instructed to book an appointment so that an MRI could be carried out.
 I called my daughter to pick me at the hospital and discussed with her the predicament.